CBPGuy

 Sorry but I would rather not answer this question and give any readers ideas on the best ways of entering the United States illegally.
 However, with that being said, Google is a better source for fairly accurate statistics.

-What kind of shape do firefighters need to be in?There has been a significant decline in the smuggling of marijuana but we still see it.
+Are you supposed to perform CPR differently on a man vs. a woman?There has been a significant decline in the smuggling of marijuana but we still see it.
 We used to catch hundreds of pounds on a daily basis but that has gone down to hundreds on a weekly basis.
 We are starting to see a rise in meth, probably because the decline of demand for marijuana.

 Believe it or not, they are actually very helpful and we frequently communicate with them.
 We even have the Mexican consulate right in our port to help us with undocumented minors.
 When we expeditiously remove (informal deportation) Mexican nationals, we bring them to a section of the border fence where Mexican authorities are waiting to retrieve them.
 It goes both ways actually, because Mexican authorities regularly deport US Citizens, then we retrieve them.